Trovemaster/TROVE/docs/source/linelist.rst

 The intensity block in TROVE requires a choice for the minimum intensities to be printed out and for the range of states and frequencies to be included.
 The value of intensity thresholds should be set very small for production quality line lists, for example ``THRESH_INTES`` and ``THRESH_LINE`` can be set at :math:`1\times 10^{-50}` to ensure all transitions are included.

 Values for ``freq-window`` and ``energy low`` and ``upper`` depend on the molecule and temperature of interest.
 The lower energy range required will depend on the desired temperature range.
 For room temperature line lists, only relatively low energy states will be significantly populated.
 For hot line lists, this range will be increased.
-The partition function for the molecule can be used to judge which states are required for coverage at a certain temperature (see below for how to calculate using Exocross).
+The partition function for the molecule can be used to judge which states are required for coverage at a certain temperature (see below for how to calculate using ExoCross_).
 The frequency window (and thus upper states to include) depends on the frequency of light which of interest.
 Of course, the range which is included will also be limited by practical considerations such as computational time, memory, basis set convergence, etc.

 Intensities with GAIN